gwastro/pycbc/docs/workflow/datafind.rst

 The following configuration options apply in the [workflow-datafind] section for all sub-modules and can be used as sanity checks:

 * datafind-check-segment-gaps = STRING - OPTIONAL (default = "no_test").
 If this option takes any value other than 'no_test' the workflow module will check that the local datafind server has returned frames covering all of the listed science times.
-Its behaviour is then as follows
+Its behaviour is then as follows:

   * 'no_test': Do not perform this test.
 Any discrepancies will cause later failures.
   * 'warn': Perform the test, print warnings covering any discrepancies but do nothing about them.
 Discrepancies will cause failures later in the workflow.
   * 'update_times': Perform the test, print warnings covering any discrepancies and update the input science times to remove times that are not present on the host cluster.
   * 'raise_error': Perform the test.
 If any discrepancies occur, raise a ValueError.

 * datafind-check-frames-exist = STRING - OPTIONAL (default = "no_test").
 If this options takes any value other than 'no_test' the workflow module will check that the frames returned by the local datafind server are accessible from the machine that is running the workflow generation.
-Its behaviour is then as follows
+Its behaviour is then as follows:

   * 'no_test': Do not perform this test.
 Any discrepancies will cause later failures.
   * 'warn': Perform the test, print warnings covering any discrepancies but do nothing about them.
 Discrepancies will cause failures later in the workflow.
   * 'update_times': Perform the test, print warnings covering any discrepancies and update the input science times to remove times that are not present on the host cluster.
   * 'raise_error': Perform the test.
 If any discrepancies occur, raise a ValueError.

 * datafind-check-segment-summary = STRING - OPTIONAL (default = "no_test").
 If this option takes any value other than 'no_test' the workflow module will check that all frames returned by datafind are covered by the segment_summary table (for the science flag).
 Its behaviour is then as follows:

   * 'no_test': Do not perform this test.
   * 'warn': Perform the test, print warnings covering any discrepancies but do nothing about them.
   * 'raise_error': Perform the test.
 If any discrepancies occur, raise a ValueError.